promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>13:15</td>
     <td>
-      <a href="../talks/monitoring-in-store-point-of-sal">Monitoring in store point of sales infrastructure with Prometheus and Netbox</a>
+      <a href="../talks/monitoring-in-store-point-of-sal">Monitoring In-Store Point of Sales Infrastructure with Prometheus and Netbox</a>
     </td>
     <td>
       <a href="../speakers/felix-peters">Felix Peters</a>